-These comic strip templates invite your child to put their imaginations to work while exploring careers.
+These comic strip templates invite your students to put their imaginations to work while exploring careers.
 There are three templates to choose from:

-Career Comics 2 (Page 30)

-After viewing a career video, your child can use this activity page to explore the question: What is this job like?

-Career Comics 3 (Page 31)

-Invite your young comic enthusiasts to create a serial comic strip starring themselves in future careers.
+- Career Comics 1 (Page 29) After viewing a career video, your students can use this activity page to explore the question: How do I do this? - Career Comics 2 (Page 30) After viewing a career video, your students can use this activity page to explore the question: What is this job like? - Career Comics 3 (Page 31) Invite your young comic enthusiasts to create a serial comic strip starring themselves in future careers.
 Share examples of published comic strips to learn about common characteristics of this genre, such as dialogue and onomatopoeia.